UNL-UAV/UNL-UAV/docs/welcome.md

 ## Funding
 The UAV team gets its primary funding from two sources: NASA Nebraska and eSAB.
 NASA Nebraska is the largest source of funding, usually granting us between $6,500 - $8,000 each year.
-This year the grant award amount is capped at $7000. eSAB funding is reimburse-only, meaning members would need to make the initial purchase and then get reimbursed for the amount later..
+This year the grant award amount is capped at $7000. eSAB funding is reimburse-only, meaning members would need to make the initial purchase and then get reimbursed for the amount later.
 We are usually granted between $3,750 - $5,000 from eSAB.

 ## Travelling
 For Mission 9, IARC is hosting the competition at Front Royal, Virginia.
 The competition is usually a three days event and occurs during the first few weeks of August.
 To travel, members must have paid their dues, completed safety training, and completed their outreach requirements.